Show coverage stats online via coveralls.io

 Note, that native coverage.py and py.test are not affected by this problem and do not require this workaround.

 How it works

 It makes custom report for data generated by coverage.py package and sends it to json API of coveralls.io service.
 All python files in your coverage analysis are posted to this service along with coverage stats, so please make sure you’re not ruining your own security!
 For private projects there is Coveralls Pro.

 This section is a list of most common options for coverage.py, which collects all the data.
-Coveralls feeds from this data, so it’s good to know how to to configure it.
+Coveralls feeds from this data, so it’s good to know how to to configure coverage.py.

-To limit the report with only your packages, specify their names (or directores):
+To limit the report with only your packages, specify their names (or directories):